 2. Decide which type of rewards you want

 David Parker, owner of Parker’s Crazy Cookies in Northern California, chose Citi Double Cash Card as his dedicated business card.
-Double Cash delivers just what he wanted: 2 percent cash back (half at purchase, half on payment) with no annual fee.
+Double Cash delivers just what he wanted: 2 percent cash back (1 percent at purchase, 1 percent on payment) with no annual fee.

 Parker makes personalized cookies for special ocassions.
 Think cookies shaped like a loved one’s face for that person’s birthday or cookies resembling team members for an office recognition event.